Updated:

 Research Philosophy

 There are four major types of research philosophies in research – positivism, realism, interpretivism, and pragmatism.
 Positivism relies on objectivity to understand the social world, while realism assumes that the truth could exist independently of the human mind (Allibang, 2020).
 Comparatively, the pragmatism research philosophy states that researchers should choose techniques that suit their unique study focus (Raju and Prabhu, 2019).
 At the same time, the interpretivism research philosophy assumes that a researcher plays an instrumental role in observing a given phenomenon without interrupting its occurrence (Kornberger and Mantere, 2020).
-Based on the merits and demerits of these techniques, the positivism research philosophy emerged as the most suitable philosophy for the study.
+Based on the merits and demerits of these techniques, the positivist research philosophy emerged as the most suitable philosophy for the study.
 It was appropriate for the investigation because the researcher relied on objectivity to understand purchasing intentions.
 Thus, elements that would cause bias in the interpretation of findings were eliminated from the probe.

 Research Approach

 Inductive and deductive techniques are the two major approaches in academic studies.
-The inductive method is associated with the process of collecting various pieces of evidence to come up with a common conclusion (Saunders, Lewis and Thornhill, 2009).
+The inductive method is associated with the process of collecting various pieces of evidence to come up with a common conclusion (Saunders, Lewis, and Thornhill, 2009).
 Alternatively, the inductive method aims to test whether a theory or argument is plausible (Conway, 2020).
 Given that the main hypothesis underpinning this study suggests that online reviews moderate the purchasing intention of Generation Y buyers, the deductive technique emerged as the most suitable approach for the study.
 It allowed the researcher to test whether the hypotheses developed were true or false.

 Research Strategy